tiuscia/red-flag/README.md

 👨‍💻
 ✔️ Next.js
-✔️ Using nextAuth.js for authentication

-🎯
+✔️ NextAuth.js

-✔️ The goal is to build HTML static pages based on the content created by the users.
+🎯 The goal is to build HTML static pages based on the content created by the users.

 - The content is visible to everyone and the user can edit only its own content
 - the user has one page that can edit (1:1)